alex-desaram/alex-desaram.github.io/paper.md

 But there are pockets that have begun to push back.

 In the Mediterranean, countries continue to staunchly defend their *siesta*.
-Italy embraces the art of idleness through *dolce far niente*-- "the sweetness of doing nothing"-- and keeps alive a tradition of evening strolls after dinner simply to pass time.
+Italy embraces the art of idleness through *dolce far niente*— "the sweetness of doing nothing"— and keeps alive a tradition of evening strolls after dinner simply to pass time.

 Even beyond the Mediterranean, Europe has begun to **institutionalize rest** on both societal and corporate levels.
 Iceland has successfully implemented a 4-day workweek.
-And the Dutch concept of *niksen*-- the practice of doing nothing-- has found its way into the workplace through dedicated *niksen* spaces, where employees are encouraged to meditate, unwind, and unplug.
+And the Dutch concept of *niksen*— the practice of doing nothing— has found its way into the workplace through dedicated *niksen* spaces, where employees are encouraged to meditate, unwind, and unplug.

 Meanwhile, the US has not only preserved its hustle culture, but it has **exported** it.